graffen/graffen.github.io/index.md

 [GPG Key Signing Policy](/keysigning/policy/) [[Signed version]](/keysigning/policy/index.md.asc)

-### Discontinued Crypto Keys
+### Deprecated Crypto Keys
-The following keys have been superseded by the above.
+The following keys have been deprecated for one reason or another.
 Please don't use these to communicate with me.
 I haven't been too good at taking backups of my Jabber OTR keys so I've gone through a few of them.

 * GnuPG : `7818 9E24 005B 0933 0CF6 2536 416C 5A0D D9FA 2EE5`